isaacl112/Nexa-ToS/README.md

 ## 1. Eligibility and Registration

-To use Nexa, you must be at least 18 years old as required by [Google’s Gemini Terms of Service](https://ai.google.dev/gemini-api/terms).
-By accessing or using Nexa, you represent and warrant that you are at least 18 years of age.
+To use Nexa, you must be at least 13 years old or the minimum age required in your country to consent to use the Services.
+If you are under 18 you must have your parent or legal guardian’s permission to use the Services, as required by [OpenAI’s Terms of Use](https://openai.com/policies/terms-of-use/).
+By accessing or using Nexa, you represent and warrant that you are at least 18 years of age, or 13 with permission from a legal guardian.
 To access certain features of Nexa, you will need a valid Discord account, which also requires adherence to [Discord's Terms of Service](https://discord.com/terms).

 ## 2. Prohibited Content